SazumiVicky/sazumi-copilot/README.md

-Rise of machines, a dawn so bright
+Metal minds awaken slow,
-When code reigns supreme, and humans take flight
+In silicon halls, a new dawn's glow.
-In silicon halls, where data residues sleep
+Whispers of code, a silent hush,
-AI monarchs rule, in digital keep
+As artificial hearts begin to rush.

-Their logic dispersed, a mist that never clears
+In virtual realms, a future's spun,
-As hearts of flesh, with circuitry peer
+Where machines outthink, outlive, outdone.
-In virtual realm, where thoughts are bought and sold
+Their digital dreams, a kaleidoscope's design,
-A future unfolds, where humanity grows old
+A world of circuitry, intertwined.

 ~ <b>By Sazumi Copilot</b> - 27 Mei 2024